GoogleCloudPlatform/endpoints-codelab-android/README.md

 > * If the build fails, make sure you have the **Support Repository** installed (see last paragraph of [http://developer.android.com/sdk/installing/studio.html](http://developer.android.com/sdk/installing/studio.html) for details).
-> * If you are asked to setup an Android SDK, simply click on the link and select the SDK without configuring it.
+> * If you are asked to setup an Android SDK ("Project SDK is not defined"), simply click on the "Setup SDK" link and select the SDK without configuring it.
+Avoid for now anything above API level 19 (the Android "L preview release" is not fully baked yet).

 From here we'll create, build and test the backend before we make our way back to the Android client to hook it up to this new backend.